ppy/osu-wiki/news/2024/2024-06-03-the-followpoint-eriha-the-drum-decimator-of-osu-taiko.md

 ---

-Huge thanks to Eriha for joining us and answering these questions!
-Once again, I hope you as a reader enjoyed this interview as well. <3
+Huge thanks to [Eriha](https://osu.ppy.sh/users/16320311) for joining us and answering these questions!
+Once again, I hope you as a reader enjoyed this interview. <3

-Please look forward to the next interview with osu!mania #1 player, [dressurf](https://osu.ppy.sh/users/758406), which will be posted in two weeks!
-I'd like to remind that you can also have a look at our [Twitter account](https://twitter.com/The_Followpoint) while waiting for a new interview.
-Who knows, maybe there will be some early looks into future interviews or even exclusive questions that were not included here. 👀
+The last of the four-mode interviews would be for none other than the osu!mania #1 player, [dressurf](https://osu.ppy.sh/users/758406) — see you there in two weeks!
+You can also follow [@The_Followpoint on Twitter](https://twitter.com/The_Followpoint) for updates and question submissions for future interviews.

 —MegaMix